 Multiple reports about the next iPhone's RAM says that the iPhone 15 Pro series will feature an upgrade to 8GB RAM.
 The currently iPhone 14 Pro models feature 6GB of RAM.
 Presumably, the regular iPhone 15 would have a max of 6GB of RAM as well.

 The iPhone Pro models usually distinguish themselves with their cameras, and that has never been more true than with the iPhone 14 Pro.
 Not only does it get the 3x telephoto lens — which the iPhone 14 lacks outright — but it gets a new 48MP main camera. it's incredibly impressive, especially since it can shoot 48MP ProRAW photos in that full resolution.

 We anticipate that the iPhone 15 Pro will continue to use the same 48MP sensor.
-As for the iPhone 15, it's likely that it'll stick with the 12MP camera that iPhones have used for years now.
-Other rumors say that the iPhone 15 Pro will get a periscope zoom, meaning it could reach zoom levels of 5x or 6x.
+As for the iPhone 15, it's possible that it'll stick with the 12MP camera that iPhones have used for years now, but some reports say we'll get 48MP main sensors on the regular models too.
+Other rumors say that the iPhone 15 Pro will get a periscope zoom, meaning it could reach zoom levels of 5x or 6x with a hybrid plastic/glass lens stack.
 There's also a vague rumor that the iPhone 15 Pro will have two front cameras, but we're skeptical of that one.

 We think that both phones will share any software advancements, like Photonic Engine and Action mode on the entire iPhone 14 series.